iluvjava/Maths/AMATH 581/BVP.md

 $$
 (1)

-So the bundary conditiosn asserts that the boundary value of the function decays to zero as the time progresses, $\psi \rightarrow 0$ as $x\rightarrow \pm \infty$
+So the boundary conditions asserts that the boundary value of the function decays to zero as the time progresses, $\psi \rightarrow 0$ as $x\rightarrow \pm \infty$

-Now when we consider the solution, we want the soltuion that has the parameters $\beta_n > 0$, where (1) can actually decays to zero.
+Now when we consider the solution, we want the solution that has the parameters $\beta_n > 0$, where (1) can actually decays to zero.

-So the solution of the problem will be superpositioned by:
+So the solution of the problem will be super-positioned	 by:

 $$\psi_n = c_1 e^{-\sqrt{\beta_n}x} + c_2 e^{\sqrt{\beta_n}x}$$